Secretive Russian oil giant has no fear of sanctions

 Born in Siberia, Bogdanov began his career as an assistant-driller and by 33 he was already in charge of Surgut.

-During the chaotic privatizations of the 1990s, Russia sold off over a half of the Soviet Union’s oil industry, including the biggest Siberian units - Surgut, Lukoil and Yukos.
+During the chaotic privatisations of the 1990s, Russia sold off over a half of the Soviet Union’s oil industry, including the biggest Siberian units - Surgut, Lukoil and Yukos.

 Vagit Alekperov and financier Mikhail Khodorkovsky bought the largest chunks of Lukoil and Yukos respectively and implemented Western practices at their firms.

-Khodorkovsky was later jailed for tax evasion and Yukos was nationalized in what Khodorkovsky said was a Kremlin revenge for his political ambitions.
+Khodorkovsky was later jailed for tax evasion and Yukos was nationalised in what Khodorkovsky said was a Kremlin revenge for his political ambitions.

 Alekperov stayed out of politics but embarked on a major buying spree, adding U.S. filling stations and refineries in Europe to his portfolio.